Molo, Iloilo City: Economy

 The district of Molo is one of the major commercial areas in Iloilo City.
-The Department of Social Welfare and Development (DSWD) and Bureau of Internal Revenue (BIR) are among the government agencies with regional offices in Molo.
+It is home to various government agencies, including regional offices of the Department of Social Welfare and Development (DSWD) and the Bureau of Internal Revenue (BIR).
+These agencies play crucial roles in providing social services and ensuring tax compliance in the region.

 Culture and landmarks

 Molo Church

 The notable Spanish-colonial church and heritage site in the district.
 It stands in front of Molo Plaza, with prominent red spires that crown its tall bell towers.
 Molo Church is also known as "the feminist church" because of the all-women's ensemble of saints represented in 16 statues perched on the aisle pillars.
 The church was declared a national landmark by the National Historical Institute in 1992 through the representation of Sir Knight Rex S. Salvilla.
 It is the only Gothic church in the country outside of Manila.

 Molo Mansion

-The Yusay-Consing Mansion, more popularly known as Molo Mansion, stands across the Molo Plaza and Molo Church.
+The Yusay–Consing Ancestral House, more popularly known as Molo Mansion, stands across the Molo Plaza and Molo Church.
 Its features are its high ceilings, Neoclassical balustrades, and decorative carvings.